perticascatalin/Learning/DPML/mcsp.md

 ## 1. Introduction

-Music is an art form which has been constanly developing for centuries now.
+Music is an art form which has been constantly developing for centuries now.
 We often listen to music to enhance or change our mood and therefore we can consider it as the most accessible form of art in our everyday lives.
-Disregarding the more experimental type of music, one can notice that although an art form, music has a bit of a rigid structure and adheres to certain rules in order to make it pleasant to the human ear.
+Disregarding the more experimental type of music, one can notice that although an art form, music has a bit of a rigid structure and adheres to certain rules and repetitivity in order to make it pleasant to the human ear.
 However, what was considered acceptable/pleasant music varied greatly across different periods, cultures, trends and genres in music - Howard Goodall explains this very well in [M0], a documentary about the general mechanisms underlying music.
 Even so, it is generally agreed upon that music has a mathematical structure at its basis.

 The purpose of this study is to explore the fundamentals of music and its mathematical structures in order to get an idea on how to leverage constraint programing in the process of fitting musical themes together.
 A very good example of this idea will be showcased later on in Section 3.2, where I take a brief look into how classical music canons are constructed.
 I believe that canons show some potential to be modelled as constraint satisfaction problems as long as we are able to encode the rules of harmonization into constraints.
 Additionally, we are required to have the musical themes available (as a sequence of notes for instance).
-Then the task is to find the right overlaps of musical themes such that the notes played at the same time (belonging to different themes) are in harmony at each step.
+Then the task is to find the right overlaps of musical themes such that the notes played at the same time (belonging to different themes) are in harmony with each other at each step.

-The exact steps to generate a canon are however not studied here and for the purpose of applying constraint satisfaction I start with some easier tasks, such as:
+The exact steps for using constraint programming to generate a canon are however not studied here due to the difficulty of modelling such a task, so this example only serves as motivation to take some steps in this direction by applying constraint satisfaction on some easier tasks involving notes, intervals and chords.
+These tasks are briefly listed below:

 - melody generation with constraints on notes and successive intervals - Section 4.1
 - melody generation with constraints on notes to belong to a chord and to use given motives - Section 4.2
 - harmony generation with constraints on the common notes of succesive chords - Section 4.3
 - harmony generation with constraints on the intervals between the notes of successive chords - Section 4.4
 - optimization problem on chords progression (TSP) - Section 4.5
-- analysis of harmony and melody of a song, such that all previous concepts are put together - Section 4.6
+- analysis of harmony and melody of a pop song, such that all previous concepts are put together - Section 4.6

 ## 2. Music Theory Background